What do you wear to a funeral?

 - Avoid bright sun dresses

-- Avoid anything overly revealing
+- Avoid anything overly revealing, especially in religious spaces

-Basic funeral outfit ideas:
+Basic funeral outfit ideas for women:

 - Skirt suit

 - Pant suit

 - Skirt and blouse